The Quick Version

 1. Grammar tools check if your writing is correct.
-Message intelligence checks if it will work — whether it resonates with how your buyer actually thinks.
+Content intelligence checks if it'll work — whether it matches how your audience actually processes information.

-2. Effective analysis covers four dimensions: personality fit, emotional engagement, claim-evidence alignment, and respect for buyer autonomy.
+2. Good analysis covers four dimensions: personality fit, emotional engagement, claim-evidence alignment, and respect for audience autonomy.

-3. You can start with a 4-question manual checklist before any high-stakes send, or get an instant score with a tool like COS.
+3. You can start with a 4-question manual checklist before any high-stakes publish, or get an instant score with a tool like COS.

-The email was technically flawless.
-But it opened with "revolutionary platform" and "reimagine your workflow" — language that excites visionary buyers and makes analytical buyers close the tab.
-It stacked three claims without a single data point — triggering skepticism in anyone who processes through evidence.
-It never mentioned team impact — invisible to relationship-oriented decision-makers.
+The page was technically flawless.
+But it opened with "revolutionary platform" and "transform how you work"—language that excites visionary readers and makes analytical readers scroll past.
+It stacked three bold claims without a single data point, triggering skepticism in anyone who processes through evidence.
+And it never addressed risk or implementation concerns, making it invisible to the 40% of buyers who need reassurance before they'll act.

-Message intelligence is the practice of analyzing business communications before sending to predict how they will be received.
-It answers questions that grammar checkers and AI writing tools cannot: Will this email connect with an analytical buyer?
-Does this landing page build trust or trigger skepticism?
-Does this pitch deck hold up between what it claims and what it proves?
+Content intelligence is the practice of analyzing marketing content before you publish to predict how it will be received.
+It answers questions that grammar checkers and analytics tools can't: Will this landing page connect with analytical buyers?
+Does this email sequence build trust or trigger skepticism?
+Does this blog post reach all five audience personality types, or just the one that happens to match your CMO's writing style?

-This is what separates communication intelligence from content checking.
-A message can be grammatically perfect, clearly written, and optimized for readability while completely missing the psychological triggers that drive decisions.
+That gap—between technically clean content and psychologically effective content—is where most marketing falls apart.
+A page can be grammatically perfect, clearly written, and scored well for readability while completely missing the psychological triggers that drive decisions.
+And most of it does.

 The Gap in Existing Tools

 Grammar tools answer "is this correct?"
-Readability tools answer "is this clear?"
+Analytics tools answer "what happened after we published?"
 AI generators answer "what should I write?"
-Message intelligence answers the question that actually determines outcomes: "Will this work with this specific audience?"
+None of them answer the question that actually determines outcomes: "Will this work with this specific audience before we go live?"

 Try It Right Now

-Before your next important send, ask these four questions: (1) Which personality type would find this compelling — and which would not?
-(2) Does every claim have supporting evidence in the same message?
-(3) Read it as a skeptical buyer — does anything feel pushy?
-(4) Roughly what percentage of your target audience would this resonate with?
-If the answer to #4 is below 50%, adapt before sending.
+Before your next publish, ask these four questions: (1) Which personality type would find this compelling, and which would not?
+(2) Does every claim have supporting evidence in the same piece?
+(3) Read it as a skeptical reader.
+Does anything feel pushy or unsupported?
+(4) Roughly what percentage of your target audience would this connect with?
+If the answer to #4 is below 50%, adapt before publishing.
 Full framework below.

-Decades of behavioral research have identified four independent dimensions that predict communication effectiveness.
-Each comes from a different branch of psychology — and each catches problems the others miss.
+Decades of behavioral research point to four independent dimensions that predict whether content works.
+Each comes from a different branch of psychology, and each catches problems the others miss.

 🧠